apache/trafficcontrol/docs/source/api/v4/cdns.rst

 :id:            The integral, unique identifier for the CDN
 :lastUpdated:   Date and time when the CDN was last modified in :ref:`non-rfc-datetime`
 :name:          The name of the CDN
-:ttlOverride:	A :abbr:`TTL (Time To Live)` value, in seconds, that, if set, overrides all set set TTL values on :term:`Delivery Services` in this :term:`CDN`
+:ttlOverride:	A :abbr:`TTL (Time To Live)` value, in seconds, that, if set, overrides all set TTL values on :term:`Delivery Services` in this :term:`CDN`

 .. code-block:: http
 	:caption: Response Example